St Ouen, Jersey

 St Ouen (Jèrriais: Saint Ouën, Saint-Ouen) is one of the twelve parishes of Jersey in the Channel Islands.
 It is around 8.8 km north-west of St Helier.
 It has a population of 4,097.
 The parish is the largest parish by surface area, covering 8,525 vergées (15 km2), and is located in part on a peninsula.

 The parish is largely agricultural.
-There is no single centre as the church, parish hall and school are separated, however St Ouen's Village is the most significant settlement in the parish.
+There is no single centre, for the church, parish hall, and school are separated; St Ouen's Village is the most significant settlement in the parish.
 The parish hosts the northernmost section of its namesake bay, which sweeps from the north to the south of the island.

 It is a distinct parish culturally.
-Being the farthest from St Helier, there are many differences between it and the rest of the island, for example having its own dialect of Jèrriais.
+Being the farthest from St Helier, it has many differences from the rest of the island, for example having its own dialect of Jèrriais.

 Its manor, St Ouen's Manor — the seat of the de Carteret family for over eight centuries — is the senior fief in the island, and the influence of that family has also been a factor in the parish's independent-minded approach to its affairs.